 All the population characteristics, except for plant fecundity of cohorts 1 through 3, were kept as in the prospective modeling exercise.
-We estimated the necessary control efficacy in the corn and soybean crop environments by simulating seed production allowance for plant cohorts 1 through 3.
+We estimated the necessary control efficacy in the corn and soybean crop environments by simulating seed production threshold for plant cohorts 1 through 3.
 We only manipulated the fecundity of cohorts 1 through 3 because 1) the first three cohorts are more likely exposed to herbicides or cultivation than the later cohorts; 2) the first three cohorts, especially cohorts 1 and 2, have higher survival rates than the later cohorts; and 3) in general, the earlier cohorts are more capable of accumulating larger aboveground mass than later cohorts.